Our digital offer for a tour of the Francke Foundations from the comfort of your own home

 In the Wunderkammer of the Francke Foundations there is a whole range of patience bottles.
 The oldest one shows a whole mining scene on two floors in square glass.
 No neck is too small for the passionate hobbyist!
 Every single miner, the tools of the trade, the timberwork of the gallery and all the rocks wandered through the neck of the bottle.
 The admirable game of patience for long winter evenings is presented in a short film by the scientific volunteer of the Department of Mediation - Museum and Collections.

-Smoking a peace pipe in the Wunderkammer of the Francke Foundations?
-A pipe made by the Creek Indians in the 18th century will let your imagination run wild when you visit the collection.
-Custodian Dr. Claus Veltmann has done thorough research in the archive and presents what connects the Salzburg exiles, the Haller pastors in North America and the pipe in the collection of the orphanage.
+A pipe made of soapstone from the 18th century lets the imagination blossom during a visit to the collection.
+But people did not smoke here.
+Custodian Dr. Claus Veltmann has done thorough research in the archive and presents what connects the Salzburg exiles, the Haller pastors in North America and the pipe in the collection of the Orphanage.

 A toy horse with a real saddle and bridle is highly sought after.
 Feeding, riding, pulling carriages, all this is still played in many children's rooms today and often the dream of a real horse farm matures here.
 Metta Scholz has selected the wooden model of a horse (18th century) from the collection of real models in the Kunst- und Naturalienkammer der Franckeschen Stiftungen (Chamber of Art and Natural History of the Francke Foundations) and presents its use as an illustrative model in school lessons and the multi-talented manufacturer.